 - research that addresses historical questions

-- women historically
+- girls and women historically

 - J. Bennett ‘Self Identity, Place and Community’.
 Awarded 2012.